isaiahpb/mangaBookstore-repo/README.md

 #Manga Bookstore Program

+Program Gist
-This program will allow users to store manga in an inventory like a bookstore Users will be asked the title, author, publisher, price, and quantity Additionally, they can buy a certain amount of manga, modify the data members, delete manga.
+This program will allow users to store, delete, purchase, list, modify, and sort manga in an inventory.
+If they decide to store manga, they will be asked the title, author, publisher, volume, price, and quantity.
+The user will be informed when she/he inputs an invalid valid and will be asked once more.

-This program will provide messages that inform the user of they inputted an invalid value
+Troubles
+One of difficulties I experiencied is how the users will modify the manga.
+The program will ask for the title but there could be some manga that have the same title.
+To resolve this, the program will request for the volume number.